tytydraco/yessleep/out/Something_was_watching_us.md

 Then, I heard Mr. Ramón ask the adults about some crosses.
 Crosses?
 What crosses?
 His face was tense with worry.
 He described finding crosses in different parts of the farm—some buried, others partially visible, as if they had been deliberately hidden.
 In places we had never noticed before: near the fountain, between the two houses, behind the hilltop house, among the trees, by the geese’s lake, near the horse stable, even by the main entrance.

 Who had put them there?
 And why?

 A heavy silence settled over the night, as if something unseen was lurking in the shadows.
-Then, in a low, almost whispering voice, Mr. Ramón asked my uncle Alejandro:

-“Has anyone else been here when we weren’t?
+Then, in a low, almost whispering voice, Mr. Ramón asked my uncle Alejandro: —“Has anyone else been here when we weren’t?
 Has someone entered without us knowing?”
 My uncle, with a furrowed brow, shook his head, but there was a spark of doubt in his eyes.
 He didn’t know how to respond because he, too, had noticed something strange.
 It wasn’t just the presence of the crosses but something in the air—something intangible and invisible, yet everyone could feel it.

 It was my mother who finally broke the silence, looking at Mr. Ramón with a serious, almost sorrowful expression.

 “That’s not normal.
 We haven’t placed crosses on the farm, and we hadn’t seen them before.
 And now, suddenly, they appear.
 What’s going on here?”

 But there were no answers.
 No one knew what to think.
 We only knew that something was out of place—something we couldn’t comprehend.

 The next day, I was no longer myself.
 I couldn’t behave normally after that conversation.
 My eyes wandered everywhere; I needed to confirm the presence of the crosses.
 I managed to find the ones in the garden, the one among the trees near the lake, and the one behind the main house.
 They were very rudimentary crosses, made of branches with a very dark hue, almost ebony, tied together with twine or some type of rope.
 I couldn’t bring myself to approach them—something told me I shouldn’t touch them.
 But at least now I knew they were real.

 That same night, the air was thick and heavy, as if the darkness itself were breathing over us.
 Outside, the adults continued searching with their flashlights for something no one could see—whispers and uneasy glances as they tried to decipher the source of a noise that had broken the night’s silence on the farm.
 I watched from the half-open door, my heart pounding in my chest.
 That’s when I saw her.